chinamike65/hugo-tuolesi/content/book5/book5en.md

 Regarding emptiness, the Mind-Only School believes that all dharmas are empty and only changed by the mind.

-Seeing "colorless, scented, touch, dharma, no vision, and even the world of unconsciousness" , the Mind-Only School believes that this is saying that all dharmas do not exist in the external environment, but only exist in the heart.
-This is the emptiness that the Consciousness-Only School understands.
+Seeing "colorless, scented, touch, dharma, no vision, and even the world of unconsciousness" , the Mind-Only School believes that this is saying that all dharmas do not exist in the external environment, but only exist in the mind.
+This is the emptiness that the Mind-Only School understands.

 For example, for a glass of water, the Mind-Only School believes that if a glass of water exists in the external environment, it should always be water, and what any living being sees should be water.